Mervyn Rose: 1930-2017

 As a doubles player, Rose reached 11 major finals, winning the 1952 US Championships with American Vic Seixas and three titles with Hartwig at the 1953 US and 1954 Australian Championships and 1954 Wimbledon.
 His lone mixed doubles crown, from five finals, came with American Darlene Hard at 1957 Wimbledon.

-Rose, who turned professional in 1959, thus ending his major championship playing days until the advent of the Open Era in April 1968, first coached future WTA founder and 20-year-old King in 1964.
+Rose, who turned professional in 1959, for at least $20,000 per year, thus ending his major championship playing days until the advent of the Open Era in April 1968, first coached future WTA founder and 20-year-old King in 1964.
 Together, they shortened all of King’s strokes, which initially affected the American’s timing.

 "Every day he would help me,” remembers King, who would win her first major singles title at 1966 Wimbledon and collect 39 singles, doubles and mixed doubles trophies overall.
 “He would change my serve, my forehand.
 He changed my game, my tactics.
 I can't tell you how he changed my life.
 He taught me how to be No. 1."